-The specimen is diagnosed by important taxonomic keys and diagram illustration by Sankaran, P. M. (2021)
+The specimen is diagnosed by important taxonomic keys and diagram illustration by Sankaran, P. M. (2021).

 Distribution

-Endemic in India, Andhra Pradesh (Patel & Reddy, 1991b; Sankaran, 2021), Gujarat (Parikh et al., 2008)
+Endemic in India, Andhra Pradesh (Patel & Reddy, 1991b; Sankaran, 2021), Gujarat (Parikh et al., 2008).

 Habitat

 In Forest region: Storenomorpha raghavai (Patel & Reddy, 1991) are commonly found under leaf litter, stones, or logs and barks of dry wood.
 They are adapted to warm and humid conditions for survival.
 They are Ground-dwelling spiders.